iitm-rohandhatbale/Detection-of-Pneumonia-from-Chest-X-Ray-Images/README.md

 1. Open Jupyter Notebook file `predict_class.ipynb` and use `predict` function to predict class
 2. In the `predict` function give image path and model name as `predict(img_path, model)`

+## CNN Model

+1. To use CNN model architecture run `Pneumonia_CNN.ipynb` jupyter notebook file.
+2. Set the number of epochs by trial and error method.